robert/robert.github.com/_posts/2019-04-07-open-source-for-advanced-beginners-1-bashplotlib.md

     <span class="n">title</span><span class="p">)</span>
 </code></pre>
   </li>
-  <li>Run this code with <code>python scratch.py</code>.
-If this prints out a nice scatterplot then your setup is complete and you're ready to take on the world.
-If it doesn't work then congratulations, you get to practice your debugging skills to try and figure out why.
+  <li>Run this code with the command <code>python ./scratch.py</code>.
+If the command prints a scatterplot then your setup is complete and you're ready to take on the world.
+If something goes wrong then congratulations, you get to practice your debugging skills to try and figure out what.
 Send me a <a href="/about">message</a> if you get stuck.</li>
 </ol>

 Let's begin.